AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Preview_Data_View.md

 ### When to use the preview routes?
 * The preview APIs are useful for testing how all resources will resolve for the data view.
 These include data included in the data view, its source, and its destination.
-* The preview data API provides the capability to identify the number of groups from which the `groupCount` query parameter will get preview data.
+* The preview data API provides the capability to identify the number of groups to retrieve preview data for using the `groupCount` query parameter.
 The preview data API can also be used to identify the number of items per group using the `countPerGroup` parameter.

 ### Who can access the data view preview routes?

 * The access rights required for the preview routes are identical to those of the non-preview data view create route.
-* Users or clients with "Write" access rights on the Data views collection access control list can access the preview routes.
+* Users or clients with "Write" access rights on the data views collection access control list can access the preview routes.